 Training Camp 1

-Players will attend Nexus Training Camps at the closest possible location and be assigned by age group.
-Throughout the weekend, coaches will utilize a new talent assessment tool to provide consistency across regions when viewing and assessing field players and goalkeepers.
+Players will have the ability to register for all three weekends of Nexus Training Camps at the location of their choice inside their respective region.
+Throughout the weekend, coaches will utilize a talent identification tool to provide consistency across regions when viewing and assessing field players and goalkeepers.
 Specifically, players will be evaluated in the areas of mindset, tactical, technical, and physical skills and attributes.
 Upon completion of Training Camp Weekend 1, players will be placed into one of four groups to best support their stage of development and their long-term success and enjoyment of the sport: Emerge, Aspire, Perform and Elite.

 Emerging players are discovering fundamental elements of the game including basic tactical understanding and the associated core skills, such as moving with the ball and moving the ball, fundamentals of defensive and attacking play, or, for goalkeepers, positioning, movement skills, footwork and glove work.
 These are the building blocks, and players of all physical abilities and potential must develop a strong core and knowledge of the game on which to build and progress.
 Emerging players in Nexus will be encouraged to focus on skill development and execution, "The USA Way" principles of play, decision-making and learning through game play and competition, to take them to the next level.

 Aspiring players demonstrate a foundational knowledge of the key skills and concepts of the game and will work to gain a deeper understanding of tactics, such as applying "The USA Way" attack and defense principles, becoming comfortable playing multiple positions and, for goalkeepers, assuming a leadership role and the importance of communication for success.
 Aspiring players in Nexus will continue to gain confidence in their skills, tactics, and physical abilities, and will improve through game play and challenging competition.